EntranceJew/mgsv-mods/FultonedAnimalResources/readme.txt

 1.2:
 - Corrected some vehicles being identified as a Gerbil.
+- Made UI prints more in-line with vanilla iDROID messages.
 - Added additional radio information to the database.
 1.1:
 - Added weighted random distribution.
 Higher yields, occasionally.